woundeddonkey/cityofadelaide/README.md

   - Avoid using `any` type
 - **State Management**: Use React hooks for state management
 - **Amplify Schema**: Keep data models in the schema definition file
+- **LLM Architecture**: Use the flexible LLM abstraction layer for document processing

 ### 3.2 Coding Standards